JayXT/RecordAudioOutput/README.md

 # RecordAudioOutput
 A custom bash script to record audio output in GNU/Linux.

-The script is aimed at GNU/Linux distributions using **PulseAudio** as an audio system with [pulse-audio-utils](https://packages.debian.org/sid/pulseaudio-utils) installed.
-Before using it, please ensure that lame and xclip dependencies are also installed.
+The solution is aimed at GNU/Linux distributions using either **PipeWire** or **PulseAudio** audio system.
+In the second case [pulse-audio-utils](https://packages.debian.org/sid/pulseaudio-utils) should be installed.
+The scrip is available in two variations: record_audio_output (PulseAudio version) and record_audio_output_pw (PipeWire version).

+Before using any of them, please ensure that lame and xclip dependencies are also installed.

 Script uses the default output device, but it's possible to change it.
 To do that, identify your output source using the following command: